-Visitors must be:
+Visitors are:

-- · Clearly identified with visitor/contractor passes. - Met and directed by school staff/representatives. - · Signed in and out of the premises by school staff. - Given a safeguarding leaflet to read - · Given restricted access to only specific areas of the school, as appropriate.

-- · Escorted by a member of staff/representative as required. - · Given access to pupils restricted to the purpose of their visit.
+- · Clearly identified with visitor/contractor passes. - Met and directed by school staff/representatives. - Signed in and out of the premises by school staff. - · Given a safeguarding leaflet to read - Given restricted access to only specific areas of the school, as appropriate. - Escorted by a member of staff/representative as required. - Given access to pupils restricted to the purpose of their visit.

-All members of staff must complete regular safeguarding training, attend regular refresher training and partake in any training opportunities arranged or delivered by the DSL.
-Updates must be cascaded to all staff throughout, at a minimum of once a year.
-All new staff will receive safeguarding and child protection training on induction including online safety.
+All members of staff must complete safeguarding training every 3 years, attend annual refresher training and partake in any training opportunities arranged or delivered by the DSL.
+Updates must be cascaded to all staff throughout, the year.
+All new staff will receive safeguarding and child protection training on induction to include online safety and the school's filtering and monitoring system.